Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

-Both pairs have $0.55,0.44$ anchor-related information volume.
-A maximum shared information volume between our pairs can be $0.44$.\\ Likewise, we can calculate the shared information of the remaining two pairs.\\ \textit{Option 2:} Both pairs have $0.5,0.5$ anchor-related information volume.
-A maximum shared information volume between our pairs can be $0.5$.\\ \textit{Option 3:} Both pairs have a volume of anchor-related information $1,0$.
+Both pairs have a volume of anchor-related information $0.55, 0.44$.
+A maximum shared information volume between our pairs can be $0.44$.
+Likewise, we can calculate the shared information of the remaining two pairs. \textit{Option 2:} Both pairs have $0.5,0.5$ anchor-related information volume.
+A maximum shared information volume between our pairs can be $0.5$. \textit{Option 3:} Both pairs have a volume of anchor-related information $1,0$.
 A maximum shared information volume between our pairs can be $0$.

 This is one way to calculate the shared information as well as the anchor-related information held by each compact representation.
-Detailed experimental results are given in Figure \ref{fig:option-results}.
-This figure shows the information anchor-related information (Y-axis) held by a pair with respect to information loss (X-axis).
+Detailed experimental results are given in Fig. ~\ref{fig:option-results}.This figure shows the anchor-related information (Y-axis) held by a pair with respect to information loss (X-axis).
 Shared information can be common information between pairs.

-As information loss decreases, the shared information increases in Figure \ref{fig:Option_1}.
-Figure \ref{fig:Option_2} does not reflect any change in shared information.
-Figure \ref{fig:Option_3} has one bad representation that has no information on the anchor.
-Using this analysis, we find that the representation pair in figure \ref{fig:Option_1} is the most promising pair to go with.
-MTTV alone with augmented views outperforms SIMCLR by a margin of 3.5\% over test data.
-Furthermore, by combining MTTV with normalized and augmented views, an improvement of more than 8\% is achieved over the test data.
+As information loss decreases, the shared information increases in Fig. ~\ref{fig:Option_1}.
+Figure ~\ref{fig:Option_2} does not reflect any change in shared information.
+Figure ~\ref{fig:Option_3} has one bad representation that has no information on the anchor.
+Using this analysis, we find that the representation pair in Fig. ~\ref{fig:Option_1} is the most promising pair to go with.

+MIMV alone with augmented views outperforms SIMCLR by a margin of 3.5\% over test data.
+Furthermore, by combining MIMV with normalized and augmented views, an improvement of more than 8\% is achieved over the test data as shown in Fig. ~\ref{fig:simclr_analysis}.
 All experiments were carried out on Cifar100-LT with 2000 epochs.
 These results motivated us to further investigate our experimental results from a theoretical perspective, the details of which are outlined in the following sections.